Firewall defined

 Why is a firewall important?

-With many changes in both the work and home environment, how much people exist online and what data they’re storing and accessing regularly through the internet, a firewall is more important than ever.
+With many changes in both the work and home environment, how much people exist online, and what data they’re storing and accessing regularly through the internet, a firewall is more important than ever.
 Alongside this steady increase in cyberthreats, there are a number of reasons why a firewall is so important.

 Remote working

 With so many users and companies making the switch to remote or hybrid working, there’s also an increase in threat level.
 Whether people are performing remote logins, accessing sensitive files at home or simply just being online more often on a less secure network, remote working can put them at a greater risk.
-A firewall is essential for both work and personal devices.
+A cybersecurity firewall is essential for both work and personal devices.

 Personal data